 PhD studies are not for the faint-hearted.
 They aren't even necessarily for the bold and the brave, either.
 Because it is often a rather lonely and frustrating process, with the rewards not always matching ones' expectations, studying for a PhD is not the best choice for most people.
 While I love my job, I'm always reminded of how difficult a process it was to get where I am—and that to some degree I got a bit lucky along the way.
 I strongly recommend that potential students think carefully about why they believe pursuing a PhD is truly right for them.

 Think about your career goals: What do you want to do after finishing your doctorate?
 Is getting a PhD necessary to do it?
 There are many research jobs in the government and non-governmental sector where a masters might be advanced enough of a degree to get hired.
+And you might not be able to research as much in academia as you assume.
 If you want to be an academic (as most PhDs still do), are you willing to move anywhere you can find a permanent position?

 Because of the nature of the academic job market—it is incredibly competitive, quite fickle, totally unpredictable, and sometimes unfair—you are unlikely to have much choice as to where you work and live.
 I always ask prospective PhD students to think of one of the least desirable places to live in their home country: Would you accept a position as an academic in that city or town if it were your only option?